Fair and Reasonable Contract Price

 WHAT IS FAIR AND REASONABLE?

 A proposed price is fair and reasonable if a prudent buyer would be willing to pay a prudent seller that price based on the current market.**

-WHAT TO INCLUDE IN THE ACTION AGENDA ITEM OR BACKUP MATERIALS:
+WHAT TO INCLUDE IN THE ACTION AGENDA ITEM:

 A procurement agency recommending contract award based on the sole source method or on a single response to a competitive procurement must first determine if the proposed price is fair and reasonable using either a price analysis or a cost analysis.

 PRICE ANALYSIS: The Price Analysis method looks at the whole price; it does not examine the individual cost and profit components.
 Here are some Price Analysis methods that may be used to evaluate whether a proposed price is fair and reasonable:

 - Price competition.
 Two or more acceptable bids are received.

 - GSA Schedule.
 Proposed price is comparable to price on federal General Services Administration contracts.

 - Current catalog or established price list.
 Proposed price is comparable to established price list (for example, a catalog) that bidder published within one year of proposed price.